mingzheruan/Notebook/Algorithm/Collected Mistakes/LinkedList/Remove Nth Node From End of List.md

-# Collected Mistakes - LinkedList

-## 1. Remove Nth Node From End of List
+# Remove Nth Node From End of List

 ```java
 /*